 - the owner of the information must take reasonable steps to keep it secret such as through a confidentiality agreement

-Foundersæ may use NDAs to protect their IP instead of spending the money on IP.æ Itäó»s not always a good idea.æ Advisable to apply for IP protection.æ Despite a tight greatly worded IP, thereäó»s still improvements or other holes that can come out of an NDA.æ An NDA doesnäó»t always contemplate every scenario and protect fully.
+It is always advisable to apply for intellectual property protection instead of relying on trade secrets.
+Despite a tight greatly worded intellectual property clause in an agreement, there’s still improvements or other holes that can come out of an NDA.
+An NDA doesn’t always contemplate every scenario and protect fully.

 - Trade secrets are used to ensure an invention is not disclosed to the public before applying for a patent or industrial design